 There was nothing phony about his hello.
 It seemed like he actually wanted to meet me.
 Shit.
 I sat straight up, opened my eyes all the way, and met his hand with mine.
 “Frank.”

-He flipped open the menu, and made two killer suggestions.
+He flipped open the menu, and made a couple of suggestions.
 We made jokes about Great American Beer Festival-goers we saw, and he brought me possibly the most-needed glass of water I’ve ever had.
 I hope this is the closest I ever come to being resurrected.

 You should have seen how excited Nate was for me when I ordered the roasted cauliflower salad.
 He’s a carnivore, he said, but he’ll take this dish any day.
 I know why.
 Cauliflower florets are perfectly roasted.
-They bite with a solid crunch, like the one a monster truck makes when flattening cars.
+The crunch they create when you bite into them sounds almost destructive, like the one a monster truck makes when flattening cars.
 A good cover of goat cheese and a run through poblano jam turns this into – I don’t know how else to describe it – a fucking phenomenon.
 If I could have this dish anytime, and Pajarito’s elote-style Brussels sprouts anytime, a vegan turn would be a real possibility for me.

 On my second trip, a quick visit on a gleaming Sunday afternoon, a young woman with blonde dreadlocks and manicured nails helped me through my trademark beer-choosing pains.
 Do I get Russell Kelly Pale Ale or Escape to Colorado IPA?
 Her solution: have both.
 The Russell Kelly was a net positive, for sure, but I preferred the Escape.